mikepcw/dgx-offline-images/README.md

 Utilises a multithreaded implementation `xz` (`pixz`) where available for archive compression and decompression.
 The `.tar.xz` archives created by `pixz` are compatible with the standard (single threaded) system `xz` tool.

+Most scripts will print out timing information.
+See note below about performance.

+## Naming convention
+The generated archives automatically inherit the full docker repository name and tag info.
+The forward slashes are replaced with underscores, while the colons are replaced with dashes, to ensure portability across filesystems. e.g.:

+The image `nvcr.io/nvidia/caffe-18.08-py2` is saved as `nvcr.io_nvidia_caffe-18.08-py2.tar.xz`.

 # Usage
 Edit `images_list.txt` to include only the docker images you wish to archive (see below).
 Run the following on an internet-connected system that is already authenticated with your `nvcr.io` API key: